MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ```

-## Use in Dockerfile
+## Use with a Dockerfile
 > How to use the Jekyll image in a Dockerfile

+Using the Jekyll container as a binary in the previous sections might be too limiting.
+In this sample below, we include Node and Jekyll images together and install SQLite.

-Use `apk`, the Alpine Linux package manager.
+I normally like `apt`.
+But instead I used `apk`, the Alpine Linux package manager.
 That is used within the [jekyll Dockerfile](https://github.com/envygeeks/jekyll-docker/blob/master/repos/jekyll/Dockerfile).
 See [tutorial](https://www.cyberciti.biz/faq/10-alpine-linux-apk-command-examples/).

 ```Dockerfile
 FROM node:14
 FROM jekyll/jekyll

 RUN apk update
 RUN apk add sqlite
 ```

-If you want to use `apt-get`, you must used it before `jekyll` otherwise it will not be found.
+If you do want to use `apt-get`, you must use it before `jekyll`, otherwise it will not be found.

 ```Dockerfile
 FROM node:14